 Emily makes it a point to stay updated on the ongoing changes to design patent law and keeps abreast of the latest trends in design patent and trade dress protection and enforcement.
 She was selected to Thomson Reuters’ Wisconsin Lawyers - Rising Stars from 2021 – 2023.
 Emily was also included in the 2023 IAM Patent 1000 list, where she was praised for her “precise, service-minded approach” and was described as being “a pleasure to work with.”

 Education and Engineering Experience

-Emily joined the firm after receiving a juris doctor degree from Marquette University Law School (summa cum laude).
-While at Marquette, Emily served as technology editor of the Marquette Law Review, the same journal in which she published her article "Patent Term Adjustment and Terminal Disclaimers: Are the Terms of Patents Being Decided Ad Hoc?" in the fall of 2010.
+Emily received a juris doctor degree from Marquette University Law School (summa cum laude).
+While at Marquette, Emily served as Technology Editor of the Marquette Law Review, the same journal in which she published her article "Patent Term Adjustment and Terminal Disclaimers: Are the Terms of Patents Being Decided Ad Hoc?" in the fall of 2010.